Night of the Long Knives: Purge

 At about 04:30 on 30 June 1934, Hitler and his entourage flew to Munich.
 From the airport they drove to the Bavarian Interior Ministry, where they assembled the leaders of an SA rampage that had taken place in city streets the night before.
-Enraged, Hitler tore the epaulets off the shirt of Obergruppenführer August Schneidhuber, the chief of the Munich police, for failing to keep order in the city the previous night.
+Enraged, Hitler tore the epaulets off the shirt of SA-Obergruppenführer August Schneidhuber, the chief of the Munich police, for failing to keep order in the city the previous night.
 Hitler shouted at Schneidhuber and accused him of treachery.
 Schneidhuber was executed later that day.
-As the stormtroopers were hustled off to prison, Hitler assembled a large group of SS and regular police, and departed for the Hanselbauer Hotel in Bad Wiessee, where Ernst Röhm and his followers were staying.
+As the stormtroopers were hustled off to prison, Hitler assembled a large group of SS and regular police and departed for the Hanselbauer Hotel in Bad Wiessee, where Ernst Röhm and his followers were staying.

 With Hitler's arrival in Bad Wiessee between 06:00 and 07:00, the SA leadership, still in bed, were taken by surprise.
 SS men stormed the hotel, and Hitler personally placed Röhm and other high-ranking SA leaders under arrest.

 The SS found Breslau SA leader Edmund Heines in bed with an unidentified eighteen-year-old male SA senior troop leader.
 Hitler ordered both Heines and his partner taken outside the hotel and shot.
 Goebbels emphasised this aspect in subsequent propaganda justifying the purge as a crackdown on moral turpitude.
 Meanwhile, the SS arrested the other SA leaders as they left their train for the planned meeting with Röhm and Hitler.

 Although Hitler presented no evidence of a plot by Röhm to overthrow the regime, he nevertheless denounced the leadership of the SA.
 Arriving back at party headquarters in Munich, Hitler addressed the assembled crowd.
 Consumed with rage, Hitler denounced "the worst treachery in world history".
 Hitler told the crowd that "undisciplined and disobedient characters and asocial or diseased elements" would be annihilated.
 The crowd, which included party members and many SA members fortunate enough to escape arrest, shouted its approval.
 Hess, present among the assembled, even volunteered to shoot the "traitors".
 Joseph Goebbels, who had been with Hitler at Bad Wiessee, set the final phase of the plan in motion.
 Upon returning to Berlin, Goebbels telephoned Göring at 10:00 with the codeword Kolibri to let loose the execution squads on the rest of their unsuspecting victims.
 Sepp Dietrich received orders from Hitler for the Leibstandarte to form an "execution squad" and go to Stadelheim Prison where certain SA leaders were being held.
 There in the prison courtyard, the Leibstandarte firing squad shot five SA generals and an SA colonel.
 Those not immediately executed were taken back to the Leibstandarte barracks at Lichterfelde, given one-minute "trials", and shot by a firing squad.